 Imagine having access to details such as age ranges, geographic locations of your audience, other pages they like, their spending habits, how they like to live, and the details go on and on.
 This is what makes Facebook such a powerhouse for advertisers and affiliate marketers.
 You can draw your demographics in with such pinpoint accuracy it’s only a matter optimizing campaigns to see profits and success.

 There are so many more awesome things to learn about Facebook’s platform and how to use fan pages and even their own correct PPC campaign setup.
-If you’d like to learn more about it you can head over to the Powerhouse Affiliate site.
+If you’d like to learn more about it you can head over to the Affiliate Forum site.
 The premium information you’ll learn there through the premium membership is top notch and a sure bet for anyone looking to get an edge.